February 20, 2020

 They came from the belief that having your feet REALLY connected to the pedal would provide the ability to gain power from pulling up almost as much as you push down.
-But for the system to work you needed to have the straps tight.
-Scary, if not terrifying, when you had to stop quickly.
+But for the system to work, you needed to have the straps tight.
+Scary, if not terrifying, when you need to stop quickly.

 Even entry-level clipless pedals will likely feel much nicer than pedals that come stock on many bike builds.
 Like most things, as the price goes up, the return on investment may be much greater: Well-protected bearings mated to perfectly machined tolerances around incredibly durable materials make a good pedal design outstanding to ride on.